 The original Federal Reserve Board Building (now called Eccles Building) designed by Paul Cret in the modern classical style was dedicated in 1937.
-In 1974, Cret’s successor firm, Harbeson Hough Livingston and Larson (later called H2L2), was engaged to design an additional building, called the Martin Building.
-Its surrounding garden, built over the parking garage was designed by George E. Patton.
+In 1974, Cret’s successor firm, Harbeson Hough Livingston and Larson (later renamed H2L2), was engaged to design an additional building, called the Martin Building.
+Its surrounding garden, built over the parking garage, was designed by George E. Patton.
 In 1977 a winter storm destroyed much of Patton’s evergreen plantings.
-David Lilly, a Governor of the Federal Reserve engaged James van Sweden and Wolfgang Oehme, of Oehme van Sweden to renovate the garden and create a more useable outdoor public space.
-Their planting design was a symbolic change from the formal European geometry to a garden style which drew influence from America’s Great Plains heritage and the native plant palate of Karl Foerster from Germany and Mien Ruys from the Netherlands.
-It also launched a new American garden style.
+David Lilly, a Governor of the Federal Reserve, engaged James van Sweden and Wolfgang Oehme, of Oehme van Sweden, to renovate the garden and create a more useable outdoor public space.
+Their planting design created a new American garden style, an aesthetic inspired by the American Great Plains and by the use of native plant palates by European landscape architects Karl Foerster and Mien Ruys.

-The redesign incorporated new seating sheltered by earth berms planted with broad masses of perennials and grasses which also channeled views in and out to the Mall.
-Central and side lawn panels were scaled to host rotating large scale sculpture exhibits.
-The design incorporates elements of Patton’s earlier design including a large, dramatic fountain which animated the space; raised planters which provided spatial variety, and site-specific, modern lighting standards.
+The redesign incorporated earthen berms planted with broad masses of perennials and grasses that channeled views in and out to the Mall.
+Central and side lawn panels were scaled to host rotating sculpture exhibits.
+Elements of Patton’s earlier design, including a dramatic fountain, raised planters which provided spatial variety, and site-specific lighting standards were retained.